Piran (city) walls

 Piran walls are preserved to this day and remain in its medieval shape.
 In the 10th century, a fort was built above the oldest quarter of Piran, Punta, where the townsfolk withdrew during the period of danger.

-Due to the build-up of the entire peninsula, the city of Piran could spread only in the direction of the mainland and consisted of the four city parts; Miljska, Stolnica, Misana, and Grad, which were protected by the walls very early.
+Due to the build-up of the entire peninsula, the city of Piran could spread only in the direction of the mainland and consist of the four city parts; Miljska, Stolnica, Misana, and Grad, which were protected by the walls very early.

 The oldest part of the wall is by the sea, while the construction on the other side of the wall coincided with the expansion of the city.